tatianegercina/FinTech/02-Homework/13-AWS-Lex/Instructions/README.md

 Once you have reduced the data dimensions, create a DataFrame named `pcs_df` using as columns names `"PC 1", "PC 2"` and `"PC 3"`;  use the `crypto_df.index` as the index for this new DataFrame.

-You should have a DataFrame like the following.
+You should have a DataFrame like the following:

 ![pcs_df](Images/pcs_df.png)